3rd March, 2026

 Annual Reviews

-For example, CHAS require documents submitted for assessment to be within the last year.
+For example, CHAS accreditation requires documents submitted for assessment to be completed within the last year.

 Support this with examples of risk assessments and method statements or safe systems of work arising from those assessments completed in the past 12 months.